bradfrost/atomic-design/chapter-1.md

 As the number of people working on a project increases, it becomes all too easy for communication breakdowns to occur.
 It's not uncommon for different disciplines to have different names for the same module, and for individuals to go rogue and invent their own naming conventions.
 For true collaboration to occur, it's essential for teams to speak a common language.
 Style guides are there to help establish that shared vocabulary.

-{% include figure.html src="../images/content/starbucks-blocks-3up.png" caption="Giving names to patterns like 'Blocks 3-Up' in Starbucks' style guide helps team members speak the same language" %}
+{% include figure.html src="../images/content/starbucks-blocks-3up.png" caption="Giving names to patterns like 'Blocks 3-Up' in Starbucks' style guide helps team members speak the same language." %}

 **Style guides establish a consistent, shared vocabulary between everyone involved in a project**, encouraging collaboration between disciplines and reducing communication breakdowns.

 ### Education
-In her book <cite>[Front-end Style Guides](http://maban.co.uk/projects/front-end-style-guides/)</cite>, Anna Debenham deftly explains the many advantages of creating style guides, including one of the most crucial benefits: education.
+In her book <cite>[Front-End Style Guides](http://maban.co.uk/projects/front-end-style-guides/)</cite>, Anna Debenham deftly explains the many advantages of creating style guides, including one of the most crucial benefits: education.

 > Education is as important as documentation.
 A style guide can show clients that websites are systems rather than collections of pages. <cite>[Anna Debenham](http://maban.co.uk/projects/front-end-style-guides/)</cite>